Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 6. Nearby Landowners

 From the HuntWise app, locate any private land that may be nearby the public land that may attract coyotes.
 Contact the landowners and offer to hunt coyotes on their land.
-It is possible that the landowners are experiencing problems with coyotes.
+The landowners may be experiencing problems with coyotes.

 7. Avoid Regular Hunting Days